+- (4) Net acres is defined as the total parcel acreage minus all acreage located within the parcel involving features (a) through (i) as follows:

+- (a) Existing streets.

+- (b) Easements.

+(c) Parks.

-- (4) Net acres is defined as the total parcel acreage minus all acreage located within the parcel involving features (a) through (i) as follows: - (a) Existing streets. - (b) Easements. - (c) Parks. - (d) Other dedicated lands or water areas. - (e) Lands undevelopable by reason of topography (slopes/15%). - (f) Drainage (including lands used for drainage ditches, swales, and other storage areas). - (g) Floodplains (including the FIRM mapped Floodway, 100-Year and 500-Year Flood Hazard Areas). - (h) Wetlands (Federal NWI and State). - (i) Areas with adverse subsoil conditions (including those soils that have high erosion potential). - D. Application for establishment of a planned development district shall be made in writing to the Town Board.
+- (d) Other dedicated lands or water areas. - (e) Lands undevelopable by reason of topography (slopes>15%). - (f) Drainage (including lands used for drainage ditches, swales, and other storage areas). - (g) Floodplains (including the FIRM mapped Floodway, 100-Year and 500-Year Flood Hazard Areas). - (h) Jurisdictional Wetlands (Federal NWI and State). - (i) Areas with adverse subsoil conditions that would substantially affect the integrity of the proposed improvements or have adverse impacts on the land including those soils that have high erosion potential and those defined as hydric. - The site for a large-scale planned development shall not be less than 10 acres for a residential development, three acres for a commercial development or 10 acres for a planned industrial development.
+The calculation of such land area shall be the net acreage and shall not include existing streets, easements, parks or otherwise dedicated land orwater areas in excess of 5% of the minimum gross acreage, lands officially designated on the Official Map of the town or county, as they may be prepared for public purposes, or lands undevelopable by reason of topography, drainage, flooding, or adverse subsoil conditions. - DE(2) Application for establishment of a planned development district shall be made in writing to the Town Board.
 The application shall include seven copies of a sketch plan and narrative and a completed Full Environmental Assessment Form, Part I. The Town Board shall refer the application to the Town Planning Board within 30 days of the date of application if it determines that the application has merit for further review.
 The sketch plan shall be to scale and shall delineate the parcel(s) to be developed.
-In addition, the sketch plan shall include: - (1) Topography.
+In addition, the sketch plan shall include:

+(1) Topography.